-The number of state births are expected to increase each year over the ten-year projection period compared to the current (2012) level of births, the Total Fertility Rate (TFR) of California's female population is also projected to continue to gradually increase from historic low levels in 2011.
-The state’s TFR remains at 1.91 in 2012 and is then projected to recover over the rest of the decade to 1.99 by 2022.
-Hispanic fertility continues to fall, though at slowing rates, for the first years of the projection before slowly rising towards a long-run TFR of 2.2.
+As the number of births in California are expected to increase each year over the ten-year projection period compared to the current (2013) level of births, the Total Fertility Rate (TFR) of the California female population is projected to continue its gradual, slow increase through 2023.
+The state’s TFR is projected to remain at 1.87 in 2014 from 1.87 in 2013 and is then projected to rise to 1.90 by 2023.

-While California women’s fertility rates are anticipated to be lower in the next few years, continued differences in the number of births and the fertility rates among race/ethnic groups, especially at younger ages, will be evident.
-In general, births to women 30 and older will continue to increase, while births to younger women are projected to continue to decline.
-California births to females 15-19 continue to decline year over year slightly faster than the similar national cohort.
+While California women’s fertility rates are anticipated to be lower than average in the next few years, continued differences will be evident in the number of births and the fertility rates among race/ethnic groups, especially for mothers at younger ages.
+In general, births to women 30 and older will continue to increase, while births to younger women are projected to continue to decline, particularly among mothers under age 24.

-Denominators for race/ethnic rates were derived from the distributions of female populations aged 15-44 by race/ethnicity from the Baseline 2011 Population Projection series.
-Three years of births by county were used to derive initial 2013 county birth proportions.
-2022 county birth proportions from the Baseline11 population projections published by the Demographic Research Unit in January 2013 were partially used to adjust those current county birth proportions to 2022.
-Both sets of proportions were used in a year-to-year change model carried through to 2022 to apportion the yearly projected statewide births.
+Denominators for race/ethnic rates were derived from the distributions of female populations aged 15-44 by race/ethnicity from the Baseline 2013 Population Projection series.
+Three years of births by county were used to derive initial 2014 county birth proportions.
+The 2023 county birth proportions from the Baseline 2013 population projections published by the Demographic Research Unit in December 2014 were used to adjust the current county birth proportions to 2023.
+Both sets of proportions were used to apportion the annual projected statewide births in a year-to-year change model carried through to 2023.

 Rounding: Independent rounding may prevent the sum of selected data components from exactly matching the total.

-Race as used here is a classification variable with 6 categories as defined by the U.S. Office of Management and Budget for the display of government data.
-As defined for use on California birth certificates, in the US Census as well as in other government documents, these official categories are: (1) American Indian/Alaska Native; (2) Asian; (3) Black; (4) Native Hawaiian/Other Pacific Islander; (5) White; and (6) More than one race.
+Terms: In this report, births are defined as unduplicated live birth counts occurring within the State of California.
+This excludes ~1,800 births to California residents outside the state.
+Ethnicity refers exclusively to those of Hispanic or Latino Origin.
+No other ethnic groups are identified.
+Race is a classification variable with six categories as defined by the U.S. Office of Management and Budget for the display of government data used on California birth certificates, in the U.S. Census, as well as in other government documents.
+These six official race categories are: (1) American Indian/Alaska Native; (2) Asian; (3) Black; (4) Native Hawaiian/Other Pacific Islander; (5) White; and (6) More than one race.
 In this report, terms used for these groups are American Indian; Asian; Black; Pacific Islander; White; and Multirace.

-Age is defined as mother's age as reported on live birth certificates and assumed to be age at last birthday.
-Ages are processed in total years and, for analysis purposes, are put into 5-year age groups for ages 15-44.
-Mothers older or younger than the limits of this range are put into the oldest or youngest 5-year age group within the range.
-Reported race of mother is used to classify births.
-No adjustments to the data have been made to account for any data anomalies which may result from differences in the use of race categories by respondents when reporting races of mothers and children on birth certificates.
+Age is defined as the mother's age as reported on live birth certificates and is assumed to be her age at last birthday.
+Ages are processed in total years and are put into 5-year age groups for ages 15-44.
+Mothers older or younger than the limits of this age range are put into the oldest or youngest 5-year age group within the range.
+The reported race of the mother is used to classify births.
+No adjustments to the data have been made to account for any data anomalies that may have resulted from differences in the use of race categories by respondents when reporting races of mothers and children on birth certificates.

 Measures: The fertility rates presented here and defined below are calculated as the number of events per 1,000 population or subpopulation that have occurred or will occur to California residents and its counties during given years.
 In this report we have calculated the period (in this case, annual) measures.